Tucson man sentenced to 'natural life' in double-murder

-A Tucson man convicted in the murder of two people last year was sentenced Tuesday to a natural life term in prison.
+A Tucson man convicted in the murder of two people last year was sentenced Tuesday to two consecutive natural life terms in prison.

 Pima County Superior Court Judge Danelle Liwski ordered Zachary Joseph Thomas Naifeh to serve two natural life sentences after he was found guilty on two counts of first degree murder last month in the killing of Celina R. Garcia, 39, and Rashad Laron Smith, 44.